Queen's College, Lagos: Curriculum

 The curriculum of the school covers Science, Social Science, Arts -and vocational subjects as well as co-curricular activities.
 In line with the 6-3-3 4 system of education, the scope has been enlarged to give a broad-based education with subjects that can lead to courses in tertiary institutions.
-Staff and twelve Guidance Counselors are available to assist students in learning, in their choice of career, social adjustment, as well as their welfare.

 Subjects offered in both Junior and Senior schools are: